 • Inquiries: Shows who has checked your credit report.

-Spotting Errors and Inaccuracies
+Spotting Inaccuracies

 Mistakes in your credit report can harm your financial health.
 Regular credit report reviews let you find these issues.
 You might see wrong personal info, accounts that aren’t yours, or false late payments.